Inquest into RCMP shooting death of Hudson Brooks recommends improved police training

 An autopsy later revealed drugs and alcohol in his system.

-In 2017, following an IIO investigation, Brooks was charged with aggravated assault and assault with a weapon.
+In 2017, following an IIO investigation, Cucheran was charged with aggravated assault and assault with a weapon.

 Those charges were stayed in 2019, after Crown prosecutors said additional evidence — including that Brooks may have been in a state of drug-induced “excited delirium” — meant the case no longer met the standard for charge approval.

-Note: Editor’s note: A previous draft of this story incorrectly stated Brooks was charged with aggravated assault and assault with a weapon.
-In fact, Const.
-Cucheran faced those charges.
-Global News regrets the error.